ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

     ->previewable(false)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `previewable()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Moving files instead of copying when the form is submitted

 By default, files are initially uploaded to Livewire's temporary storage directory, and then copied to the destination directory when the form is submitted.
 If you wish to move the files instead, providing that temporary uploads are stored on the same disk as permanent files, you can use the `moveFiles()` method: